Skip to content

 The Downside Of Travel: Family And Friends Who Don’t “Get It”

-This post contains affiliate links to trusted partners.
-If you purchase through these links, I earn a commission at no extra cost to you.
-Thank you!
+This post contains affiliate links, including Amazon affiliate links.
+If you purchase through these links, I may earn a commission at no extra cost to you.
+As an Amazon Associate, I earn from qualifying purchases.
+Thank you for your support!

-While I could go on forever about the benefits of travel and how it is a life-enriching experience, I’ve found one major downside to immersing yourself in this world: Dealing with friends and family who don’t understand.
+While I could go on forever about the benefits of travel and how it is a life-enriching experience, I’ve found one major downside to immersing yourself in this world: dealing with friends and family who don’t understand.

 While my family often wonders when I’m going to “grow up” and get a “real job,” my friends worry that I’ll never get married, have children, or own a house.